SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

     ![OpenRefine Import Data](../fig/openrefine-data-import.png)

+4. In the middle of the page, will be a set of options (`Character encoding`, etc.).
+Make sure the tick box next to `Trim leading & trailing whitespace from strings` is not ticked.
+(We're going to need the leading whitespace in one of our examples.)
 5. If all looks well, click `Create Project>>` in the top right.
 You will be presented with a view onto your data.
 This is OpenRefine!